LizardByte/beautiful-jekyll-next/docs/README.md

 # Features

-- **SIMPLE**: The primary goal of Beautiful Jekyll is to allow literally *anyone* to create a website in a few minutes.
+- **SIMPLE**: The primary goal of Beautiful Jekyll Next is to allow *anyone* to create a website in a few minutes.
 - **Modern**: Uses the latest best practices and technologies to achieve nearly perfect scores on Google Chrome's Audit.
 - **Mobile-first**: Designed to look great on both large-screen and small-screen (mobile) devices.
 - **Highly customizable**: Many personalization settings such as changing the background color/image, adding a logo.
-- **Flexible usage**: Use Beautiful Jekyll directly on GitHub or via a Ruby gem.
+- **Flexible usage**: Use Beautiful Jekyll Next directly on GitHub or via a Ruby gem.
+(TODO: create a Ruby gem)
-  Choose the best [development method](#build-your-website-in-3-steps) for you.
 - **SEO and social media support**: Customize how your site looks on Google and when shared on social media.
 - **Comments support**: Add comments to any page using either [Disqus](https://disqus.com/),